o3de/o3de.org/content/docs/user-guide/components/reference/physx/force-region.md

 **To create a PhysX Force Region component**

 1. In O3DE Editor, create an entity.
-For more information, see [Creating an Entity](/docs/userguide/creating-entity.md).

 1. Enter a name for the entity, such as *ForceRegion*.